Impact of non-reciprocal interactions on colloidal self-assembly with tunable anisotropy: Results

 Upon further increase of the NR parameter $\kappa_{\text{nr}}$, we leave the parameter regime of cluster aggregation (at the density and temperature considered).
 Indeed we observe, depending on the degree of anisotropy measured by $\delta_r$, essentially two types of behaviours: phase separation into a (mixed) dense and (mixed) dilute phase ($\delta_r=0.1\sigma$), or a completely disordered state ($\delta_r=0.21\sigma$ and $\delta_r=0.3\sigma$).

 We first discuss the phase separation for weakly anisotropic systems ($\delta_r=0.1\sigma$).
-As an illustration, Fig.~\ref{Fig:6}(a) shows a simulation snapshot at $\kappa_{\text{nr}}=0.7$ after a simulation time of $t=100\tau_B$, started from a mixed, random distribution of particles.
+As an illustration, Fig.~\ref{Fig:6}(b) shows a simulation snapshot at $\kappa_{\text{nr}}=0.7$ after a simulation time of $t=100\tau_B$, started from a mixed, random distribution of particles.
 The snapshot clearly reveals the co-existence of a dense, large cluster of particles of both species with a dilute region consisting of many single particles and particle pairs.
-The presence of phase separation is also reflected in the (time-averaged) distribution of the local area fraction, $P(\bar{\phi}(x,y))$, plotted in Fig.~\ref{Fig:6}(b) (for details of the calculation, see Appendix \ref{appendix: position resolved local area fracs}).
-A phase-separated state is indicated by a double-peak structure of $P(\bar{\phi}(x,y))$ \cite{blaschke2016phase, liao2018clustering}, which is clearly visible here.
+The presence of phase separation is also reflected in the (time-averaged) distribution of the local area fraction, $P(\bar{\phi}(x,y))$, plotted in Fig.~\ref{Fig:6}(a) for different values of $\kappa_{\text{nr}}$ for the $\delta_r=0.1\sigma$ case (for details of the calculation, see Appendix \ref{appendix: position resolved local area fracs}).
+A phase-separated state is indicated by a double-peak structure of $P(\bar{\phi}(x,y))$ \cite{blaschke2016phase, liao2018clustering}, which is clearly visible here for $\kappa_{\text{nr}}\geq0.62$.
+The location of the two peaks then indicate the mean local area fractions of the "coexisting" states.
 Interestingly, such a double-peak structure does not occur for the two larger values of $\delta_r$ discussed below, indicating that (too) strong anisotropy of the field-induced interactions destroys phase separation.
 Within the phase-separated state observed at $\delta_r=0.1\sigma$, single particles and particle pairs keep leaving and re-entering the cluster, revealing a dynamically balanced situation.
 This is seen from the quantity $N_{max}/N$ as a function of time plotted in Fig.~\ref{Fig:6}(c).
 The size of the largest cluster exhibits persistent, small fluctuations around a mean value of around 0.8 measuring the cluster's average size.

+In order to characterize the phase separation in the $\delta_r=0.1\sigma$ case, we now construct the binodal using the distributions of the local area fractions at different values of $\kappa_{\text{nr}}$ [Fig.~\ref{Fig:6}(a)].
+As a first step, we determine the area fractions of the respective phases (dense phase at $\kappa_{\text{nr}}<0.62$ and co-existing dense and dilute phases at $\kappa_{\text{nr}}\geq0.62$) by identifying the position of the peaks.
+The resulting area fractions of the two phases as a function of $\kappa_{\text{nr}}$ for the $\delta_r=0.1\sigma$ case are shown in Fig.~\ref{Fig: phase_sep}(a).
+We note that the plot has some similarity to the binodal curves reported for motility-induced phase separation of active Brownian particles \cite{redner2013structure}.
+Here, we see that the system phase separates as $\kappa_{\text{nr}}$ increases.